DavidAnson/markdownlint-cli2/README.md

   `customRules`, `markdownItPlugins`, and `outputFormatters`, the corresponding `Object` or `Function` can be provided directly.
 - Other details are the same as for `.markdownlint-cli2.jsonc` described above.
-- If a `.markdownlint-cli2.jsonc` or `.markdownlint-cli2.yaml` file is present
-  in the same directory, it takes precedence; `.markdownlint-cli2.cjs` takes precedence over `.markdownlint-cli2.mjs`.
 - For example: [`.markdownlint-cli2.cjs`][markdownlint-cli2-cjs] or
   [`.markdownlint-cli2.mjs`][markdownlint-cli2-mjs]